Operation ASHA

-Operation ASHA (OpASHA) is a non-profit organization(NGO) founded in 2006 to bring tuberculosis (TB) treatment at economically feasible rates to disadvantaged communities.
-The organization's primary work is detecting and curing TB and preventing and treating Multi-drug-resistant tuberculosis (MDR-TB) in India and Cambodia.
+Operation ASHA (OpASHA) is a non-profit organization (NGO) founded in 2006 to bring tuberculosis (TB) treatment at economically feasible rates to disadvantaged communities.
+The organization's primary work is to detect and cure TB, as well as to prevent and treat multidrug-resistant tuberculosis (MDR-TB) in India and Cambodia.
 Operation ASHA specializes in last-mile connectivity, bridging the gap between government medicine distribution centers and the communities of patients to deliver treatment at the doorsteps of the under-served.
-In addition to detecting and curing TB, OpASHA's community health workers also educate the community about TB and its symptoms thereby helping to reduce the stigma there is regarding the disease even in today's day and age.
+In addition to detecting and curing TB, OpASHA's community health workers also educate the community about TB and its symptoms thereby helping to reduce the stigma there is regarding the disease.
 In addition to TB, Operation ASHA's model and technology has been used in many other diseases such as diabetes, hemophilia and mental health.

 Operation ASHA was founded by Dr. Shelly Batra and Sandeep Ahuja.
 In India, Operation ASHA works under the Revised National Tuberculosis Control Program as a private-sector DOTS-provider.
-Operation ASHA is a member of the Stop TB Partnership’s Coordinating Board.
+Operation ASHA is a member of the Stop TB Partnership's Coordinating Board.
 In 2010, a collaboration with Microsoft Research developed eCompliance, a biometric terminal for monitoring TB patients.

 Founders' Bios

 Dr. Shelly Batra is the President of Operation ASHA since 2005.
 She is Schwab Foundation's Social Entrepreneur of the Year 2014, renowned Senior Obstetrician and Gynecologist, Advanced Laparoscopy Surgeon.
-She is a powerful advocate for better policies in TB across the world.
+She is an advocate for better policies in TB across the world.

 As CEO, Sandeep has led the organization since 2006.
 He was member of the Board of the Stop TB Partnership from 2009 to 2012 where he represented NGOs of developing countries.
 Before founding Operation ASHA, Sandeep served for many years as additional commissioner for the Government of India.